 Harvest and Us e Feasibility Screening Worsksheet B.3-1 1.
-Is there a demand for harvested water (check all that apply) at the project site that is reliably present during the wet season?
-Toilet and urinal flushing Landscape irrigation Other: and calculations for toilet/urina on demand over a period of 36 hours. all flushing and landscape irrigation is 3.
-Calculate the DCV using work [Provide a results here] sheet B-2.1.
-3a.
+Is there a demand for harvested water (check all that apply) at the project site that is reliably present during the wet season? □ Toilet and urinal flushing □ Landscape irrigation □ Other: 2.
+If there is a demand; estimate the Guidance for planning level demand provided in Section B.3.2.
+[Provide a summary of calculation of the content of the and calculations for toilet/urinal 3.
+Calculate the DCV using work [Provide a results here] 3.
+Calculate the DCV using worksheet B-2.1.
+[Provide a results here] 3a.
 Is the 36-hour demand greater than or equal to the DCV?
-Yes / No The second of the property of the prop 3b.
-Is the 36-hour demand gr than 0.25DCV but less than t DCV?
-Yes / No F he full demand less than 0.25DCV?
-Harvest and use appears to be feasible.
+Yes / No The property of the pr 3b.
+Is the 36-hour demand greathan 0.25DCV but less than the DCV?
+Yes / No T Harvest and use appears to be feasible.
 Conduct more detailed evaluation and sizing calculations to confirm that DCV can be used at an adequate rate to meet drawdown criteria.
-Harvest and use may be feasil Conduct more detailed evaluations to determine feasibility.
-Harvest and use must be able to be used for a portion site, or (optionally) the storagen need to be upsized to meet locapture targets while draining longer than 36 hours. considered to be infeasible. ay only on of the e may ng term
+Harvest and use may be feasible.
+Conduct more detailed evaluate sizing calculations to determine feasibility.
+Harvest and use may be able to be used for a portion site, or (optionally) the storage need to be upsized to meet lon capture targets while draining it longer than 36 hours. considered to be infeasible. ay only nof the e may ng term